SmokeyDev/FIPUnlocked/README.md

- "debug": false, // Shows more detailed logs within the app if set to true "show_fps": true, // Shows FPS in top left corner of the FIP "show_screen_names": true, // Shows screen names in top left corner of the FIP "target_fps": 30, // Taret FPS.
+ "debug": false, // Shows more detailed logs within the app if set to true "show_fps": true, // Shows FPS in top left corner of the FIP "show_screen_names": true, // Shows screen names in top left corner of the FIP "target_fps": 30, // Target FPS.
 30 is recommended, likely not achievable.
 Setting this number higher might result in higher CPU/RAM usage.
  "button_mappings": {
   "S1": "LShift+A",
   "S2": "RAlt+C",